 And, by the way, this is not a new experiment at all.
-For thousands of years, our ancestors have been seeking the optimal point of arousal that would align with the right amount of pleasure/pain, so that they could find true happiness.
-In Asia, various types of philosophies and religions sought subtracting pleasure to find perfect cognitive optimal point that cannot be swayed by external factors.
+For thousands of years, our ancestors have been seeking the optimal point of arousal that would align with the right amount of pleasure/pain so that they could find true happiness.
+In Asia, various types of philosophies and religions have tried subtracting pleasure to find the perfect cognitive optimal point that cannot be swayed by external factors.
 And “zero” played the critical role in their pursuit.

 The “zero” (or mathematical zero) that we know today was first materialized in India around 650 AD.
 It was conceived as a placeholder to recognize “nothingness” to perform complex calculations.
 The original sign for zero, or dots under the numbers, was also called “sunya” — a concept from ancient Indian philosophy to describe “emptiness,” “void,” or “sky.”
 While mathematical zero emerged as an essential element to advance science in the modern world, “sunya” has always been the major interest of Asian philosophy and religions.
 Buddhists especially devoted themselves to pursue the truth of zero.

 Buddha, who founded Buddhism in the 5~6 centuries BCE in India, used the notion 縁起” (engi) to describe the concept of zero.
 He used “engi” to teach that everything we perceive is “empty,” because it is established only because of its relative relationships with other elements or factors.
 He maintained that nothing actually exists despite our perception, if the definition of “existence” requires uniquely definable substantiality permanently.
 His theory was further cemented by a great Indian philosopher called Nagarjuna who established the thinking system surrounding “空” (kuu) in the 2nd~3rd century AD.